thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ![Fit PCB](Guide/Images/ScewTopCase.png)

-## Setting up the Ardunio IDE for use with EBB36.
+## Setting up the Arduino IDE for use with EBB36.

 ### Install the Arduino IDE.